 DNS and Proxy Configuration Guide

-This guide will show you how to configure DNS records and proxy settings to work with your Zerops applications, with specific implementation details for Cloudflare.
+This guide will show you how to configure DNS records and proxy settings to work with your Zerops applications.

 DNS Configuration